culturecloud/rclone-index/README.md

 - [x] Ease of use thanks to automated shell scripts.
 - [x] Dark mode.

+NOTES:
-> NOTE: Most of them are features of Rclone.
+- Most of them are features of Rclone.
+- File links will not change as long as you don't rename your remotes.

 ## Deploy Guide
 > W.I.P